Muhib-Sheikh/Project-1-Community-Board/README.md

 Some challenges I faced during this project include:

-Thinking of a topic to use and finding the content for it Finding images to use
+Thinking of a topic to use and finding the content for it Finding images to use,
-Managing the files/folders
+Managing the files/folders,
-Making sure imports/links were correct
+Making sure imports/links were correct,
-Passing images as props (used a variable)
+Passing images as props (used a variable),
-Using CSS to make the page look good/organized
+Using CSS to make the page look good/organized,
-Adding links to the buttons
+Adding links to the buttons,
-Putting the project on GitHub (had some weird issues) Making the cards responsive on mobile (unable to do so)
+Putting the project on GitHub (had some weird issues), Making the cards responsive on mobile (unable to do so),

 ## License